termite-labs/termite-labs-vibratory-tumbler/README.md

 ## Acknowledgments

-I did not invent this.
-I took inspiration from videos I found on youtube.
-I made this because I don't have a workshop or tools to make this in wood, but I do have a 3D Printer, so there you go.
+* I did not invent this.
+* I took inspiration from videos I found on youtube.
+* I made a new one because I don't have a workshop or tools to make this in wood, but I do have a 3D Printer, so there you go.

 Some of the designs I found online: